14 May 2024

 Next steps, and how you can help

 The UK semiconductor industry was not catching lightning in a bottle, but a well earnt place of leadership through intelligent collaboration between academia, researchers and industry.
 Japan was once considered a powerhouse in consumer electronics, but has since lost ground to American, Korea and Chinese competitors.
-The UK’s current, similarly, position shouldn't be taken for granted.
+The UK’s current position, similarly, shouldn't be taken for granted.
 Leadership requires bold decisions, and there are many ways in which we are still yet to see this.
 The good news is, our Plan for Chips has already done the hard work, and outlined precisely what actions policymakers need to take.

 The UK is comfortably the biggest tech hub in Europe, but our leadership this century goes nowhere without Semiconductors as the bedrock.
 The National Strategy was a positive step in the right direction, and there has been undeniable good work in supporting the sector, but global leadership won’t be won by light touches.
 Decisive and unwavering commitment to the sector is needed, with a long -term strategy which goes beyond a single government.
 That’s why we were proud to form the Chips Coalition, a group we formed in June 2023 with Global Tech Advocates and Techworks as the industry voice to government.
 This industry group meets quarterly, under the united goal of providing a strong industry voice to a thriving semiconductors industry in the UK.
 From informing our future work, to joining exclusive briefings, the Chips Coalition is a one-stop shop for Industry and Government to set the agenda for the Semiconductor sector.